Find your career path in HR

 However, human resource specialists often focus on one particular area, giving them deep knowledge and expertise in an area of human resources that they are most interested in, such as benefits and compensation.

 To become a human resources specialist, many employers require a bachelor’s degree in human resources, business administration or related field.
-Human resource specialists are in demand; the field is expected to grow faster than average through 2029, and the median pay for human resource specialists was $63,490 in 2020, according to the Bureau of Labor Statistics (BLS).*
+Human resource specialists are in demand; the field is expected to grow faster than average through 2029, and the median pay for human resource specialists was $73,080 per year ($35.13 per hour), according to the Bureau of Labor Statistics (BLS).*

 3. Human Resources Manager